If you are facing dangerous driving charges, you need a criminal defence lawyer in Toronto to look at your case as soon as possible.

 Some aggravating factors that will increase the likelihood of a harsher punishment are:

-- Where the offence caused bodily harm or death to more than one person;
+- Bodily harm or death to more than one person;

-- Where there was a passenger under the age of 16 in the vehicle;
+- A passenger under the age of 16 in the vehicle;

-- Where the offender was not permitted to be operating the vehicle.
+- If they were not permitted to be operating the vehicle.

-Generally, some of the best defences to dangerous driving are:
+Here are some possible defences to dangerous driving charges:

 - Violation of constitutional rights: The Canadian Charter of Rights and Freedoms sets out your rights before and after your arrest.
 If the police fail to abide by these rights, it can aid your defence.

 - Medical impairment: Unexpected medical impairments, such as seizures, hallucinations, or blackouts, may provide a defence to a dangerous driving charge.
 Proving the onset of a sudden impairment will show that you had no control over your physical state or your actions.
-Note that this defence is not available if you chose not to take your prescribed medications for the condition you suffered from.
+Note that this defence may not be available if you chose not to take prescribed medications for an existing condition.

 We will carefully review the entire police file, which may include expert reports from a traffic reconstructionist, witness statements, collision reports, photographs, and other documents pertaining to your case.